What to Expect During Addiction Treatment Intake

-You’ll receive 3 full gourmet meals per day, prepared by our on-site 4-start chef.
+You’ll receive 3 full meals per day, prepared by our on-site 4-star chef.
 These balanced and delicious meals will help you address nutritional deficits that commonly arise as a result of continued substance abuse and neglect of physical health.
 Our cafeteria is open during mealtimes and can accommodate those with special dietary needs.

 In addition to our full schedule of individual and group therapy sessions, we use an interactive curriculum called Embracing Change: Recovery for Life.
 Patients can work on this curriculum on their own time at their own pace, as well as during group classes led by therapists.